Did you ever have one of those moments when you just want to freeze time? I had one of those this afternoon.

 So there we sat, in the shade of the house, nibbling on our snacks.
 The kids were delightfully agreeable, without a whiny or cross word.
 I found myself drinking in their little images, wishing I could hold onto the innocence of their present ages, trying to imprint the memory of their faces and little bodies in my mind.

-David has recently taken on the strong, lean body of an athletic schoolboy, and his face suddenly seems that of a much older child.
-Caroline is no longer a chubby toddler, but now is all tanned arms and legs and wavy blond hair and expressive hazel eyes.
+D has recently taken on the strong, lean body of an athletic schoolboy, and his face suddenly seems that of a much older child.
+C is no longer a chubby toddler, but now is all tanned arms and legs and wavy blond hair and expressive hazel eyes.
 How quickly they change, and then it is almost impossible to recall the expressions and features of the outgrown stages.

 At that moment, everything seemed peaceful, serene, uncomplicated.
 These are the days I hope to remember when I look back on this stage of my life.
 I just sat and tried to soak up the moment.
 I would stop time if it were within my power, just to make it last a little longer.